 If your code is already annotated with a different constant value or range annotation, the Checker Framework can type-check your code.
-It treats annotations from other tools as if you had written the corresponding annotation from the Constant Value Checker, as described in Figure 21.3.
-If the other annotation is a declaration annotation, it may be moved; see Section 28.1.1.
+It treats annotations from other tools as if you had written the corresponding annotation from android.support.annotation.IntRange \Rightarrow org.checkerframework.checker.common.value.qual.IntRange Figure 21.3: Correspondence between other constant value and range annotations and the Checker Framework's annotations.

-android.support.annotation.IntRange \Rightarrow org.checkerframework.checker.common.value.qual.IntRange

-Figure 21.3: Correspondence between other constant value and range annotations and the Checker Framework's annotations.